mochammadshenna/mochammadshenna/README.md

 ## ⭐ About Me

-🎓 I am Mochammad Shenna Wardana, a software engineer with experiences in front-end (React, React Native) back-end (Golang, NodeJs, PHP).
+🎓 I am Mochammad Shenna Wardana, a software engineer with experiences in front-end (Vue, React, React Native) back-end (Golang, NodeJs, PHP).
 Currently, I work as a Software Engineer at Pintarnya, where I developed its job-seeking platform on both the front-end and the back-end side.

 - 🌱 The self-thought programmer </>